 Camera – Nikon D90

 I love my camera and I use it all the time (except when I need a picture of my camera.)
 I originally got my camera just before I went off to Paris a few years ago and it has turned into my constant companion.
 I don’t doubt that writing a blog and only using your own photos has something to do with how heavily I rely on this beast of burden but it is rarely out of reach.
-I’m pretty sure that the partners in my firm consider it the office camera since it gets used to take most of our project photos.
+I’m pretty sure that the partners in my firm consider it the office camera since it gets used for taking most of our project photos.

 Tape Measure, clipboard and a Fluke 416D Distance Meter